dougtoppin/keen-aws-cloudtrail/README.md

  CloudTrail logs contain numerous fields indicating what sort of event occurred and various aspects of it.
  Documentation for them can be found at [http://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_top_level.html](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_top_level.html)

+ Once data has been uploaded to your Keen project you can perform various queries on it using the workbench.